National Competitive Grants Program

 *OECD (2002), Frascati Manual: Proposed Standard Practice for Surveys on Research and Experimental Development, Paris.

 The review of proposals is undertaken by the ARC's Australian Laureate Fellowships Selection Advisory Committee (SAC).
-The SAC considers assessments provided by readers with relevant expertise (including members of the ARC College and peer reviewers).
+The SAC considers assessments provided by readers with relevant expertise (including members of the ARC College of Experts and peer reviewers).
 The SAC's recommendations are submitted to the ARC's CEO and, recommendations are made to the Minister responsible for research for decision.

 The degree to which a proposed project would contribute to the Government’s National Research Priority areas and Priority Goals will be considered during the assessment of proposals.